ayobamiakomolafe/Capstone-Project/README.md

 # Capstone-Project
-this repository contains my notebooks for coursera capstone projects
+This repository contains my notebooks for coursera capstone projects